Ashes: How can England win in Australia in 2021-22?

 To be successful in 2021-22, England must acknowledge their shortcomings and implement change.

 Captain Joe Root has said that the planning starts now.
-It may look a little something like this...
+It may look something like this...

 Face up to the problems